What is an Incurred Cost Proposal?

 This section provides an archive of references on handling special funding provided during the coronavirus pandemic national emergency as it relates to your Incurred Cost Proposal.
 Government contractors that leveraged relief measures, including the Paycheck Protection Program (PPP) and Section 3610 of the CARES Act, must be aware of the impact of these measures on their accounting.

 DCAA released a revised memo on April 23, 2021 (20-PIC-006(R)-Revised) (an update to the January 2021 revision) providing guidance on the impact of COVID-19 legislation and relief packages on government contractor audits.
-The audit alert specifically addresses incurred cost audits as well as forward pricing audits.
+The audit alert includes an FAQ regarding incurred cost audits as well as forward pricing audits.
 Questions addressed in the FAQ include:

 Additionally, Defense Pricing and Contracting (DPC) has issued guidance on Section 3610, including:

-If these provisions apply to your business, make sure you are accurately accounting for them on this year’s Incurred Cost Submission.
+If these provisions apply to your business, make sure you are accurately accounting for them on your Incurred Cost Submission.